-To the best of our knowledge, no previous study has looked at the anthropological, dietary and nutritional aspects of the indigenous foods in the tribal of Banswara in an integrated manner.
+To the best of our knowledge, no previous study has looked at the anthropological, dietary and nutritional aspects of the indigenous foods among tribal of Banswara in an integrated manner.

-We would also like to highlight the immense scope of further study in this geographical area with such tremendous environmental biodiversity.
+We would also like to highlight the immense scope of further study in this geographical area.
 These data could be a repository of information for botanists, agriculturists and nutritional experts alike and form a valuable resource for researchers and for the community to build upon and preserve.

 Cultivated and uncultivated foods jointly help in addressing under-nutrition among small and marginal farmers.
-The efforts has helped initiate thought process in the minds of people.
-But it will rally demand for production base is regained and ecosystem is re-established, the diversity of foods can never be met.
+The effort shave helped initiate thought process in the minds of people.

-Photo 1 Decoration made of seeds of indigenous food items of Banswara during 1st seed fair
+Decoration made of seeds of indigenous food items of Banswara during 1st seed fair